nel-sam/CarpulApi/README.md

 # Introduction
 An application used to manage carpools for your company.
 This is the backend API half of the system.
-The WebClient is a separate project.
+The WebClient is a separate project here: https://github.com/nel-sam/CarpulWebClient

 With some setup and code changes, Carpül can become your company's carpool management tool.
 This app is the API  Carpül is powered by the following technologies:
 1. ASP .Net Core 2.2
 2. ApplicationInsights for tracing and logging
 3. Swagger API interface